How to represent numbers in Rust?

 Floating point examples

 There are only 2 variants of floating point numbers are supported in rust f32 and f64.
-You can read more about them .
-This crazy with parseInt function can be a food for thought as well.
+You can read more about them here.
+This crazy Javascript example with parseInt function can be a food for thought as well.

 In Rust we cannot mix numbers of different types together in a single expression.